kaadevelopment/pos-addons/pos_order_receipt_custom/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-      To get a guaranteed support
+      To get a guaranteed suppor
       you are kindly requested to purchase the module at `odoo apps store <https://apps.odoo.com/apps/modules/12.0/pos_order_receipt_custom/>`__.